 Alternatively, you can look for an unsecured credit card that’s marketed to those with bad credit.
 The good thing is you won’t have to pay a security deposit.
 On the downside, this type of card is relatively rare and tends to come with high fees.

 Look for a card that allows you to prequalify without affecting your credit score.
 That way, you’ll know beforehand if you have a good chance of approval.
-Try the Indigo® Platinum Mastercard® Credit Card or the Credit One Bank Unsecured Platinum Visa Credit Card, which are open to those with less-than-stellar credit.
+Try the Credit One Bank® Platinum Visa® for Rebuilding Credit, which is open to those with less-than-stellar credit.
 You can prequalify for either one with no effect on your credit score.

 Should you carry a balance on your card?